neogeny/TatSu/mkdocs/docs/mini-tutorial.md

     ;
 ```

-Let's save the above grammar in a file called `calc_cut.ebnf`.
+Let's save the above grammar in a file called `calc_cut.tatsu`.
 We can now compile the grammar, and test the parser:

 ``` python
 import json